MESA-CodeEE/CodeEE/README.md

 - Participants are required to use CodeBlock as IDE.
 - Each question will provide a mystery alphabet which will be needed in stage 2.

-NOTE FOR PROGRAMMING 1 STUDENTS: USE CODEBLOCK FOR ALL TASKS.
+NOTE FOR PROGRAMMING 1 STUDENTS:
 - Students registered for Programming 1 are required to submit all codes (zip file) to Spectrum/Email
 - CREATE A PROJECT FOR EACH TASK AND UPLOAD TO SPECTRUM.
 NAME EACH FILE BY GROUP NAME AND TASK NUMBER.
 - FOR EG: GROUP1-TASK1,GROUP1-TASK2,GROUP1-TASK3,GROUP1-TASK4,GROUP1-TASK5.